ugtrain/ugtrain/README.md

 **Packaging**

+* only Debian packaging
-* only Debian packaging for MeeGo 1.2 Harmattan (Nokia N9)
+* packaging is limited to PCs and MeeGo 1.2 Harmattan (Nokia N9)

 **Testing**

-* testing limited to manual tests so far
+* testing is limited to manual tests so far
-* tests mostly based on Debian/Ubuntu distributions
+* tests are mostly based on Debian/Ubuntu distributions

 # How to Contribute